kogcyc/ajax-on-rails3/README.md

 This page also contains a div that will be target of the AJAX callback which will be run once the controller finishes

+And notice too that this link_to includes a parameter called :to_controller<br>
+- any parameters like this will end up in the params hash back at the controller<br>
+- this is standard Rails stuff and standard jQuery/AJAX stuff as well

 ```ruby
 <div id='content'></div>